CarlosSanchess/EcoRevive/README.md

 - **ExpressJS**: Web framework for Node.js that supports web and mobile applications, APIs, and middleware.
 - **Cors**: Cross-Origin Resource Sharing is an HTTP-header based mechanism that allows a server to indicate which origins other than its own are permitted to access its resources.

+### Local Storage
+- **Local App Storage**: Utilized for storing user preferences, such as the chosen app theme and device login status.
+- **Device Gallery Access**: Enabled for uploading photos within the app.

 ![DeploymentView](docs/diagrams/physical_arch.png)

 ### Vertical prototype